John Locke, Father of Classical Liberalism

 Specifically, Locke is the father of classical liberalism, a type of liberty-focused liberalism that grew out of the Enlightenment and was used to justify England’s Glorious Revolution.
 Classical liberalism stood against the state-controlled systems of kings and churches which dominated Europe after the fall of the Roman Empire.
 It is the foundation upon which all Western ideologies and western powers are built.
 Specifically, it is the foundation upon which England’s Glorious Revolution, the American Revolution, and France’s Revolution are based.
 These three revolutions allowed for the rise of religious liberty, modern human rights, free trade, and modern banking.

 Due to the importance of liberalism, John Locke is one of our most significant philosophers.
 His fame comes from political philosophy, economic philosophy, and epistemology.
-This can be seen in his Essays on Human Understanding and Education.
+This can be seen in his Essays on Human Understanding and Education (Locke’s essays on symbolic language are just as fascinating and insightful on his essays on liberalism).
 Locke’s most famous work is his Second Treaties of Government, although his other works and letters all have important insights to offer.

 POLITICAL THEORY – John Locke.